conventions/issuetracker/README.markdown

 1. Import the project in [Eclipse Java EE IDE for Web Developers (Indigo)](http://www.eclipse.org/downloads/) or superior;
 2. add a JDBC Driver which can be found at `/WebContent/WEB-INF/lib` if you dont intend to use `PostgreSQL`;
-3. create the datasource - in tomcat add an entry in the file TOMCAT_HOME/conf/context.xml (an example can be found at folder etc/snippets/config/context.xml);
+3. create the datasource - in tomcat add an entry in the file TOMCAT_HOME/conf/context.xml (an example can be found at folder etc/snippets/config/context.xml or [here](https://github.com/rmpestano/conventions-issuetracker/blob/master/etc/snippets/config/context.xml);
 4. create the database `issuetracker` with your tool of choice - like eg: `PGAdmin` in postgres
 5. deploy the app in `Apache Tomcat 7.x` and start tomcat;
 6. Access the application at [http://localhost:8080/issuetracker](http://localhost:8080/issuetracker];